 What is Storm Water Drain?

-Storm Water Drain is a system of pipes and channels designed to collect and direct rainwater and surface runoff away from buildings and properties to prevent flooding and water damage.
-These drains manage excess water during heavy rainfall by channeling it to designated drainage systems, waterways, or treatment facilities in Melbourne.
+Storm Water Drain is a system of pipes and channels designed to collect and redirect rainwater and surface runoff away from buildings and properties to prevent flooding and water damage.
+These drains are separate from sewage systems and carry water to local waterways, detention basins, or treatment facilities.

 Key Takeaways About Storm Water Drain